tvanerven/tictactoe/readme.md

 - Keyboard navigation across the board.
 - Moving all strings into a mixin and get them from there.
 This would improve code readability, but would be obstructive when debugging.
 - Improving testing.
+- Fancy pixel art.
+Just because we only have characters, doesn't mean we can't have stuff to draw the eye.